thekalinga/books-raw/repo/india/abuse/administrative/kafkaland/23-appendix-iv.md

 142. I, therefore, direct the Commissioner of Police, Delhi, to initiate appropriate inquiry against the four police officers SI Ravinder Tyagi, SI Nirakar, SI Charan Singh and SI Mahender Singh (who by now may have been promoted to the post Inspector) for the misuse and abuse of their powers as a police officer, as detailed herein-above.
 The inquiry shall be completed within three months from today, and report be submitted to this Court on the next date of hearing.

-143. The SHO, Police Station Kapasahera is also directed to register FIR against the aforesaid four police officers U/s.167 IPC and forward the same to the Addl.
+143. The SHO, Police Station Kapasahera is also directed to register FIR against the aforesaid four police officers U/s 167 IPC and forward the same to the Addl.
 Commissioner of Police (South/West) who shall conduct investigation which shall be completed within three months from today and a report be submitted to this Court on the next date of hearing.
 A copy of the FIR shall be sent to this Court within one month from today.

-144.A copy of this judgment be sent to the concerned Magistrate dealing with the cases of police station Kapasahera with directions to treat the same as a complaint against SI Ravinder Tyagi, SI Nirakar, SI Charan Singh and SI Mahender Singh of Delhi Police for offences punishable U/s.166, 193 and 195 IPC and to proceed with the same as per law.
+144. A copy of this judgment be sent to the concerned Magistrate dealing with the cases of police station Kapasahera with directions to treat the same as a complaint against SI Ravinder Tyagi, SI Nirakar, SI Charan Singh and SI Mahender Singh of Delhi Police for offences punishable U/s 166, 193 and 195 IPC and to proceed with the same as per law.

-145. Before concluding, I would like to remind the whole Delhi Police force about the disconcerting note sounded by Abraham Lincolon:
+145. Before concluding, I would like to remind the whole Delhi Police force about the disconcerting note sounded by Abraham Lincoln:

 > If you once forfeit the confidence of our fellow citizens, you can never regain their respect and esteem.
 It is true that you can fool all the people some of the time and some of the people all the time, but you cannot fool all the people all the time.